esquitx/pardis23-lab2/REPORT.md

 ## Task 7: Performance measurements with PDC

-We decided to sort 10,000,000 integers, with 100 validation/warmup rounds and 500 measuring rounds.
+We decided to sort 8,192,000 integers, with 50 validation/warmup rounds and 200 measuring rounds.
 The initial seed used was 42.
-To aid with the data collection we wrote the script refered to in the source files, which takes the sorter name as input, takes measurements of 1-8 threads, and finally writes the output to a txt file in the data directory.
+To aid with the data collection we wrote the script refered to in the source files, which takes the sorter name as input, takes measurements of 1, 2, 4, 8, 16, 32, 48 and 96 threads, and finally writes the output to a dat file in the data directory.

 The decision to choose such a big array followed information found online that suggested arrays in the size of millions were the minimum to percieve the benefits of parallelism.
 The election of the number of warmup and measuring rounds was taken as a long shot - we were clueless on a good reference value.
 However, high standard deviation numbers in some initial measurements pushed for a larger number, in order to "smooth" the effect of possible outliers in the execution.